-Switchboard is a free and open source A/B testing tool.
+Switchboard is another free and open source mobile app AB testing tool.
 It allows you to segment users based on UDID and you can use it even when users are offline.

 Still it has all the basic features you might want to use and it’s a great starting point.